-This year we’re not getting a Galaxy S11 and instead, it’ll be called the Galaxy S20.
-So, now that the Galaxy S20 release date is confirmed and only a few weeks away, here’s what you need to know and all the latest exciting leaks and rumors that are floating around everywhere.
-In fact, we’ve received a lot of information about a bigger and faster Galaxy S20, a huge Galaxy S20+ and then a Galaxy S20 Ultra.
+This year instead of the Galaxy S11 Samsung will release three all-new phones known as the Galaxy S20.
+And now that the Galaxy S20 release date is confirmed and only a few weeks away, here’s what you need to know and all the latest news or rumors.
+In fact, we’ve received a lot of details about a bigger and faster Galaxy S20, a huge Galaxy S20+ and then a crazy big Galaxy S20 Ultra.

-Similar to prior years, the Galaxy S11/S20 will be available within a few weeks of the announcement on February 11th.
+Similar to prior years, the Galaxy S11/S20 will be available within a few weeks of the announcement on February 11th, and you can reserve yours right now.
 As a result, potential buyers are likely looking for more information.

-- The Samsung Galaxy S22/Galaxy S20 release date is officially set for February 11th
+- The Samsung Galaxy S11/Galaxy S20 release date is officially set for February 11th

-- Expect three different models all far bigger than the Galaxy 10 series
+- Samsung will release 3 different models all bigger than the Galaxy 10 series

 We’re expecting 2020 to be a big year for Samsung and its Galaxy S phone.
 With popular devices like the OnePlus 7 Pro hot on their heels, and Apple stepping up its camera and battery life game on the iPhone 11 Pro, Samsung needs something special with this next phone — and we think they’ll deliver.